 9. Your OS has Become Corrupted Beyond Repair

-If either accidentally or due to a malicious virus your OS has become corrupted beyond repair, then that can most certainly lead to crashes and your PC randomly turning off.
+If, either accidentally or due to a malicious virus, your OS has become corrupted beyond repair, then that can most certainly lead to crashes and your PC randomly turning off.

 10. You Have a Bad CPU or Motherboard

-If the problem of PC randomly turning off persists, then this can help you verify whether the problem exists with the motherboard or the CPU.
+If the problem of the PC randomly turning off persists, then this can help you verify whether the problem exists with the motherboard or the CPU.